ppotepa/meshy-loaded-model-ripper/README.md

 > [!TIP]
 > THE MAIN PROBLEM OF JAVA SCRIPT IS THAT EVEN IF YOU OBFUSCATE (MINIFY) AND SPLIT IT INTO CHUNKS, YOU STILL EXPOSE THE SOURCE CODE

+> [!TIP]
 >  This hack basically hooks right before you load the model into the scene.
+Possibly there is a chance to have your own fork of three.js to have few more layers of security.

 # Meshy Loaded Model Ripper